akononovicius/physRisk-content-repository/articles/2017/one-minute-physics-simpsons-paradox.md

 Bayes theorem]({filename}/articles/2017/veritasium-bajeso-spastai.md)
 and now we share another video discussing another well known statistics paradox.

-As described in One Minute Physics video below, Simpson's paradox occurs when you have data set, which contains multiple groups.
+As described in One Minute Physics video bellow, Simpson's paradox occurs when you have data set, which contains multiple groups.
 When analyzing groups separately one trend could be observed (the more you earn the less happy you become), while after combining the groups the trend disappears or is reversed.